C-essential surfaces in (3-manifold, graph) pairs: Untelescoping

-\begin{proof} Without the loss of much generality, we may assume that $\mc{H}$ is obtained from $H$ by a single untelescoping operation.
-Suppose that $H$ decomposes $(M,T)$ into compression bodies $A$ and $B$.
+We now proceed to prove the other observations.
+Suppose that $H$ decomposes $(M,T)$ into compressionbodies $A$ and $B$.
 Let $N_i$ for $i=1,2$ be the closure of the components of $M-\mathcal{H}^-$ on either side of $\mc{H}^-$.
 Let $H_i$ be the $\Gamma$-Heegaard surface of $N_i$ induced by $\mc{H}^+$.
 Assume that $H_1$ contains a generalized stabilization, or is perturbed, or that $T \cap N_1$ contains a removable path satisfying the hypotheses of (3).

 Consider a collar $\mathcal{H}^- \times [-1,1]$ of $\mathcal{H}^-$ where $\mathcal{H}^-= \mathcal{H}^- \times \{0\}$.
 Recall that $H_1$ can be obtained from $ \mathcal{H}^- \times [0, 1]$ by attaching handles (possibly with cores running along the knot) to $ \mathcal{H}^- \times \{1\}$.
 Similarly, $H_2$ can be obtained from $ \mathcal{H}^-\times [-1, 0]$ by attaching handles to $ \mathcal{H}^- \times \{-1\}$.
 The Heegaard surface $H$ can be obtained by extending the handles of $H_1$ through $ \mathcal{H}^- \times [-1, 1]$ and attaching them to $H_2$.